 Clemmons is a decidedly white-collar village, with fully 89.26% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Clemmons is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Clemmons who work in management occupations (14.31%), healthcare (12.55%), and sales jobs (11.66%).

 Also of interest is that Clemmons has more people living here who work in computers and math than 95% of the places in the US.

-Clemmons is a somewhat ethnically-diverse village.
+Clemmons is a very ethnically-diverse village.
 The people who call Clemmons home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clemmons residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Clemmons include English, Irish, Scottish, and Italian.
+Important ancestries of people in Clemmons include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Clemmons is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Chinese.